'We Are Americans': Somali Refugee Family Reflects On Making A Life In The U.S.

 When America was attacked on Sept.
 11, 2001, some of Jamal's classmates looked at him with scorn.

-"I can remember – the day 9/11 happened, I was in 5th grade, and somebody threw a milk carton at me.
-Said, 'You effing terrorist, what are you doing here,' " Jamal says.
+"I can remember – the day 9/11 happened, I was in 5th grade, and somebody threw a milk carton at me [and] said, 'You effing terrorist, what are you doing here,' " Jamal says.

 In spite of the xenophobia and racism, the Batar family was determined to make a new life in the U.S.